tim-pan/Let-s-play-GANs/README.md

 # Let-s-play-GANs
 ### Objective
-Generate synthetic dice pictures by different types of GANs\\
+Generate synthetic dice pictures by different types of GANs<br>
 In this repo, I implemented mixture of GANs and conditional GANs.

 ### Introduction